 Because there are still many people who wish to go dressed as a Whiteface Mime for parties and the like we have included a step by step tutorial on the application of Mime Whiteface makeup.

-Step 2.
-Foundation color is first.
+Step 2: Foundation color is first.
 Make sure to apply this evenly and smooth make up so you have a consistent covering.
+To apply makeup, use a sponge and gently dab onto the skin.
+Be sure that the coverage is even so that it looks uniform and professional.

-Step 3.
-Now pat the make up into the skin with fingers and hands.
+Step 3: Now pat the make up into the skin with fingers and hands.
+This will ensure that the makeup is even, that there are no globs, and that it stays put.

-Step 4.
-Powder your foundation with a professional setting powder, brushing off excess with a large soft bristle brush.
+Step 4: Powder your foundation with a professional setting powder, brushing off excess with a large soft bristle brush.
 Some prefer to apply the entire make up before powdering, use whichever method works best for you.
+Applying a powder foundation also ensures that the application is even, but most importantly, it helps your makeup last longer and is also great for those with oily skin.

-Step 5.
-Outline eyes, add any accents and enhance eyebrows with black eye liner or black cream make up and a fine tip brush.
+Step 5: Outline eyes, add any accents and enhance eyebrows with black eye liner or black cream make up and a fine tip brush.
+This will give the effect of a more detailed makeup look.
+Be sure to use good quality makeup and/or face paints.

-Step 6.
-Repeat powdering step once again and your face is ready for the stage.
+Step 6: Repeat powdering step once again and your face is ready for the stage!
+Adding an extra layer of powder ensures that your makeup will stay put all day long!

 We added a black tam to add to the well known white face mime look.